e11bio/prism_training/README.md

 The predictions are kind of noisy since the raw data is used as input.

-Assuming we ran enhancement inference above, example using enhanced input: `python train.py -d enhanced -c model`
+Assuming we ran enhancement inference above, example using enhanced input: `uv run train.py -d enhanced -c model`

 Which might give us something cleaner like: